 If a site is contaminated, cleaning it up can be both expensive and complicated.
 However, you can also control the costs and contain the situation by enlisting the right environmental remediation partner.
-Use the following characteristics and criteria to guide your selection process:
+Use the following characteristics and criteria to guide you select the right environmental cleanup company:

 Environmental Remediation Companies: What to Look For

 You want to be careful about any environmental remediation services on the market that have just launched.
 Look for a lengthy history of proven successes for a long list of clients.

 You can get a sense of how responsive a firm will be by seeing how highly they are rated, along with their service guarantees.
 The environmental remediation company you choose should offer great internal communications and relationships with contractors to be able to react to any emergencies quickly.
 You should have a specific contact person who is dedicated to your account, is broadly knowledgeable, and rapidly responds when you need assistance.
 Responsiveness is just one aspect of quality.
 Again, ratings and reviews should help you.
 You should also get a list of references from the company.
 Go beyond references and clients that are most pleased with the provider to research failed projects.
 Finally, get a more extensive idea of the company’s track record by surveying its clientele and previous project experience.

 Get an estimate for the project.
 While you should not expect the quality to be directly proportional to estimates or hourly rates, an exceptionally low bid can be a warning sign of change orders in the future.
 It will end up costing you more in the end if you have to correct inadequately performed remediation to meet compliance.
 Also, be aware that an environmental remediation services firm will ultimately bill based on materials and time.
 They will not be able to tell you exactly how much a project will cost upfront; rather, the firm will first need to determine how contaminated the site is through assessment and investigation.